Yodawgz0/All-Manager/README.md

                               To-Be Added
 ##########################################################################

-1. UI to acess the features in Flask
+1. C exe File
 2. Access Device cross
-3. Post and get data from a server/ db
+3. Python will be the backend for recving the data